rafaeldelboni/paro/README.md

 ## TODO
 - [x] Rust Boilerplate
+- [x] CI Pipeline to lint and run test
 - Base Features
   - [x] Parse inputs using Clap
     - [x] Add inputs to a internal settings structure
   - [x] Parse config files
     - [x] Add config settings to the internal settings structure
-  - [ ] Add defaults to the internal settings structure if nothing is defined
+  - [x] Add defaults to the internal settings structure if nothing is defined
+  - [ ] Read .dotfile folder(s) and files structure and store it
   - [ ] Consider ignore files and filters then from the list (-x --exclude)
   - [ ] Consider tags and tag folders and reorganize file list (-t --tag)
   - [ ] Consider inclusion list for extra files and reorganize file list (-i --include)